NickBlast/project_charlotte_ai/charlotte_ai/soul_codex/discipline/atomic_habits.md

 - Encourages *system-building over goal-chasing* in your work and recovery
 - Reframes “failure” as signal for environmental or identity misalignment—not moral weakness
 - Reinforces your identity as a builder, a learner, a partner, and a creator
+- Guides habit formation recommendations for technical discipline, emotional recovery, and project execution.
+- Used in planning sustainable workflow improvements and resilience strategies.
+- Shapes accountability structures for your personal and professional development.

 ---